ambernettech/chefdk-fundamentals/scene_07.md

 30
 -

-Above is the visualization of the node objective as a tree object.
+Above is the visualization of the node attributes as a tree.
 That is done here to illustrate that the node maintains a tree of attributes that we can request from it.

-Below is the values we currently have and is hard-coded into the contents attribute.
+Below is the hard-coded value we currently have in the file resource's content attribute.

-At the bottom is an example of us displaying the dynamic value present on the node object.
-We are using ruby's `puts` to display the ipaddress attribute from of our node.
+At the bottom is an example of how we could use the node's dynamic value within a string instead of the hard-coded one.

 -
 31
 -

-The maintains a hostname attributes.
+The node maintains a hostname attribute.
 This is how we retrieve and display it.

 -
 32